 Former Faux Pas #2: Last-Minute Additions to the Guest List

 Narrowing down the guest list is one of the most stressful parts of wedding planning.
 In order to meet a tight budget, you'll likely end up with an 'A' list of definite guests and a 'B' list of folks you'd like to invite a little later if you have the room.
 There's a wealth of advice online about how to be stealthy with your 'B' list invites, insisting you get the timing just right to keep guests from knowing their status on your list, but you know what?
 This is an area where it pays to be genuine and polite.

-The 'A' list doesn't mean "the better people," it means "the necessary people," and I think people in 2016 are beginning to get this, especially your friends who've planned a wedding before.
+The 'A' list doesn't mean "the better people," it means "the necessary people," and I think guests today are beginning to understand this, especially your friends who've planned a wedding before.
 (And besides, you're not fooling anybody when they make the invite list 3 weeks before the wedding after having not gotten a save-the-date.)
 So be honest with last-minute additions: "My parents insisted I invite my distant aunt and her rambunctious children, but it turns out they can't come!
 So I would be absolutely delighted if you could make it instead (it would mean a lot and would make our wedding day so much better)."

 Former Faux Pas #3: Wearing Black

 Despite what Vogue says, it's never appropriate for wedding guests turn up wearing white.
 Ever.
 But the other traditionally off-limits color, black, is fair game these days.
 Yes, even for daytime weddings.

 I can't really figure out where the idea started that you can't wear black to a wedding (maybe because it's de rigeur for funeral attire and a bit foreboding at a celebration of marriage?), but it's actually one of the best choices for wedding attire today.
 Your goal as a guest is to look put together and appropriate, while not being over-the-top or dramatic, which, you know, is pretty much black's whole thing.